naveenselvan/hammingweight/README.md

 # hammingweight
-This is a shell script program to convert input file into binary and calculate its hamming weight
+This is a shell script program which is used to convert input file into binary and calculate its hamming weight